arthurfabre/scheduler/README.md

 * Work distribution could be unfair (see Work Stealing Algorithm)

 * Etcd is embedded in every node, limiting max cluster size (etc recommends 7 max)
-    * Could be replaced with a proxy in some nodes
+    * Could be replaced with a proxy in some (most) nodes
+        * No design limits preventing this implementation

+* Single node (Etcd leader) in charge of cleanup
+    * Distributed stealing algorithm could be implemented instead

 * All comms are over HTTP, not HTTPS

 # TODO

-* How does etc handle missing / disappearing nodes?
-    * Need to modify status of tasks on said nodes
-        * Checked by all nodes, or just leader?

 * Remove old finished jobs from etcd

 * Testing

-* Database compaction?
+* Database compaction & defrag

 # Background docs